The Morgan family or the Rabbit Island Skeletons

-It was in 1899 that they seemed to resurface (although I am still trying to determine that this discovery was indeed them), when a fisherman called Mark Grossi came across some buried skeletons on Rabbit Island.
+It was in 1899 that they seemed to resurface (although I am still trying to determine that this discovery was indeed that of the Morgans), when a fisherman called Mark Grossi came across some buried skeletons on Rabbit Island (Moturoa/Rabbit Island).
 Medical examination determined that these were of an adult female and a child (no mention of the man).
 I still do not know if any conclusions were reached about who these were, although the Morgans seemed to be the most likely.
 This does not account for what happened to the father.
 The account does state, however, that they were reburied in consecrated ground.4

 Going back to 1843, however, the family appeared to have no idea what had happened – only that their parents had drowned.
 It has also not been easy to find out what happened to the other family members.
 As I researched the family more I was able to make contact with some of the more distant family members, and was given a copy of a diary written by Alexander Morgan, at the age of 90; he would have been Richard’s grandson, son of George:

-The older men in the family stayed in some connection – making some appearances in electoral rolls and other references.
+The older men in the family can be traced – making some appearances in electoral rolls and other references.

 The only reference I found to any daughters was of a marriage in January 1844 of Sarah Morgan to Paolo Portello in the Wesleyan chapel Nelson.
 She was listed as a minor with no parents given.
 It appears then, that the child who drowned would have been her twin, Mary.
 It is possible the younger two daughters stayed in Massacre Bay with the community they had settled in.